stakater/kubestackplus-docs/content/for-developers/how-to-guides/expose-applications-to-internet/expose-applications-to-internet.md

 ## Step 1: Setup Cert Manager Certificate

 A [`Certificate`](https://cert-manager.io/docs/usage/certificate/#creating-certificate-resources) resource is used to automatically manage TLS certificates for your application by integrating with a certificate authority (e.g., Let’s Encrypt).
-It handles the issuance, renewal, and revocation of certificates, ensuring secure communication over HTTPS.
+It handles the issuance, renewal, and revocation of certificates, ensuring secure communication over https.
 Follow the steps below to configure the Certificate resource

 ### Update `values.yaml`